METS-Programme/ugandaemr-usermanual/upgrading.md

 2. Close the window to show the file manager, and a new file database (or database.sql) will be shown.

-3. A file called database will be created.
-Right click on the file  if its size is more than 0KB.
+3. This file should have a size greater than 0KB, which shows that the backup process was successful.